An anterior cruciate ligament (ACL) tear is an injury to the ligament in your knee that keeps your shinbone from sliding forward.

 ACL injuries are commonly seen in basketball, football, and soccer players, who often jump or pivot in reaction to other athletes.
 Ignoring a torn ACL can potentially lead to further knee injury.

-ACL tears are typically seen in highly active people.
-Here are the movements that can lead to an ACL injury:
+ACL tears typically occur in highly active people.
+Certain movements tend to cause ACL injuries:

 - landing flat-footed from a jump